unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial1.md

 val faceModelView = ui.show(faceModel, "faceModel")
 ```

-(suggestion: previously created objects are not needed in the following and can be removed from the scene.
-You can do this by right-clicking on the group *paolaGroup* in Scalismo-ui and selecting "Remove all"
-)

 ### Sampling in the UI

-##### Exercise: Sample random instances of faces by using the graphical tools in the scene pane : click on the "model" tree node and then the "Random" button
+*Exercise: Sample random instances of faces by using the graphical tools in the scene pane : click on the "model" tree node and then the "Random" button*

-##### Exercise: click a landmark on a position of the face model, e.g. chin or eye corner.. (use the toggle button "LM" in the toolbar to activate landmark clicking).
+*Exercise: click a landmark on a position of the face model, e.g. chin or eye corner.. (use the toggle button "LM" in the toolbar to activate landmark clicking).
 Rename this landmark and call it *noseLM*.
 Now continue sampling from the model.
-What happens to the selected point?
+What happens to the selected point?*

 As you can see, a new instance of the face model is displayed each time along with the corresponding landmark point.
 Notice how the position of the landmark point changes in space while it keeps the same "meaning" on the face (eye corner, tip of nose ..)